textpattern/textpattern.github.io/installation/installing-on-an-nginx-webserver.md

 ### Nginx and PHP-FPM

 In order to run any PHP application on Nginx you will have to have [PHP-FPM](https://php-fpm.org) available and running on your system.
-It is part of the PHP core since PHP 5.3.3.
-For previous versions you might need to compile it yourself.

 To ease the installation you can use pre-built packages in the [EPEL](https://fedoraproject.org/wiki/EPEL), [Remi](http://rpms.famillecollet.com), or [Atomic](http://wiki.atomicorp.com/wiki/index.php/Atomic) repositories.